 Why this course?

-The translation industry is on the rise with specialist translators being highly sought after.
+The translation industry is on the rise and specialist translators are highly sought after.

-The skill-focused and practical nature of the course allows you to gain invaluable industry experience and proficiency in translation and interpreting, which potentially greatly improves your employability.
+Through the skill-focused and practical nature of the course, you'll gain invaluable industry experience and proficiency in translation and interpreting, which will potentially enhance your employability.